Virgin Galactic's Branson soars to space aboard rocket plane - Up News Info

 SPACE RACE

-His ride-along also upstaged rival astro-tourism venture Blue Origin and its founder, Amazon mogul Jeff Bezos, in what has been popularized as the “billionaire space race.”
+His ride-along also upstaged rival astro-tourism venture Blue Origin and its founder, Bezos, in what has been popularized as the “billionaire space race.”

 Bezos has been planning to fly aboard his own suborbital rocketship, the New Shepard, later this month.